dogweather/forkful/content/en/rust/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?

-Regular expressions, or regex, allow developers to search, match, and manipulate strings with advanced pattern-matching techniques.
-In Rust, utilizing regex aids in efficiently parsing and handling text data, making tasks such as data validation, searching, and text transformations more streamlined and maintainable.

 ## How to:
 Rust's `regex` library is a go-to for working with regular expressions.
 To use it, you'll first need to add it to your `Cargo.toml`:

 ```toml